 Although lighting design may be incorporated into Final Construction Plans, a section addressing lighting specifications is not presently included in the Department's Standard Specifications.
 However, a sample Special Provision for lighting may be obtained from the Traffic Engineering Division.
 When packaged as part of the Final Construction Plans, all design drawings are prepared in the standard roadway sheet format.
-A complete lighting design package includes plans, quantities and specifications necessary for bidding purposes.
-If development of these plans and specifications are required, the Traffic Engineering Division is responsible for preparing these plans.
+A complete lighting design package includes plans, quantities and specifications are required, the Traffic Engineering Division is responsible for preparing these plans.
 However, the road designer is responsible for incorporating the quantities onto the Summary of Estimated Quantities Sheet.